-Price isn't the top concern of most of your potential clients.
-A recent Houzz study shows that overall, only 30% of homeowners listed lowest cost as a top criteria for hiring a contractor.
+Price isn’t the top concern of most of your potential clients.
+A Houzz study in 2016 showed that overall, only 30% of homeowners listed lowest cost as a top criteria for hiring a contractor.
 If price is so far down on the priority list for homeowners, why do so many contractors focus on it?

 I believe it’s because they either lack confidence and believe that low price is all they can offer or they don’t know how to make a sales presentation.
 They aren’t dressed appropriately, don’t return their phone calls, and are late for appointments.
 When the customer is trying to narrow down the field of what contractor to use, these things are deal-breakers.